 For accounting and financial management

-- Wave: Free accounting software that covers many basic functions for freelancers.
+- Wave: A free accounting software that covers many basic functions for freelancers.

-- Zoho Books: A cost-efficient solution with comprehensive accounting and financial management functions.
+- Zoho Books: A cost-effective solution with comprehensive accounting and financial management features.

 - Gnucash: A free, open -air bookkeeping tool, well suited for small companies and freelancers.